 Commonly asked questions on the legal issues relating to religious discrimination in the workplace

-This factsheet offers an overview of the different types of discrimination with specific examples of how this applies to religious and belief discrimination.
-It suggests good employment practices including managing equality and diversity issues, ensuring an inclusive working environment with equality of opportunity, addressing any incidents of harassment or bullying, and reviewing all policies and procedures - such as recruitment and selection, performance management and development - to ensure everyone has fair access and opportunity to progress in work, regardless of their religion or beliefs.
+This factsheet offers an overview of the different types of discrimination with specific examples of how they apply to religious and belief discrimination.
+It suggests good employment practices to ensure everyone has fair access and opportunity to progress in work, regardless of their religion or beliefs.

 A person’s religion or philosophical beliefs should not affect whether they get a job, benefit from training or get promoted.
 Everyone deserves the opportunity to develop their skills and talents to their full potential, work in a safe and inclusive environment, be fairly rewarded for their work, and have a voice in their organisation.